-$$\upsilon(\tau,\chi)\left[\frac{te+\phi(e)}{2}\right]-\chi.$$
+$$v(\tau,\chi)\left[\frac{te+\zeta(e)}{2}\right]-\chi$$ .

-Moreover this effort is sensitive to tax rates with greater taxes actually motivating tax inspectors to put in greater effort.
-This suggests the possibility that efforts to reduce bribery in a world where there is great deal of unobserved effort need not necessarily increase tax compliance.
-This is not to say that bribery should be condoned but that this is a second best world where we need to consider the full set of incentives.
+Moreover, this effort is sensitive to tax rates, with greater taxes actually motivating tax inspectors to put in greater effort.
+This suggests the possibility that efforts to reduce bribery in a world with a great deal of unobserved effort need not necessarily increase tax compliance.
+This is not to say that bribery should be condoned, but that we need to consider the full set of incentives in a second-best world.
 Note also that if some component of fiscal capacity is independent of the incentive scheme for the inspectors' own efforts (such as income tax withholding), then higher independent capacity raises equilibrium effort by complementing the inspector's own efforts.